My C.V. can be found at this link.

 Professor Ericson has also explored foundations of economic decision-making (behavioral economics), running experiments on limited memory, the endowment effect and expectations about the future, intertemporal choice, and the effect of privacy on truthful disclosure of sexual orientation.

 His work has been published in the Quarterly Journal of Economics, the American Economic Review, the Journal of the European Economic Association, Inquiry, and the American Economic Journal: Economic Policy, among others.
-Various media outlets has featured his research, including Slate, The Atlantic, Freakonomics Radio, Time, The Los Angeles Times, and The Washington Post.
+Various media outlets have featured his research, including Slate, The Atlantic, Freakonomics Radio, Time, The Los Angeles Times, The Washington Post, and The New York Times.